Learn all my tips to help you make this very beautiful 3D shadow box. Ideal for a last-minute Christmas present!

 Being so close to Christmas, it’s also a nice gift to give and relatively quick to make.
 In my opinion, it’s the Cricut that has to work the hardest on this project!!!
 This article contains links to affiliated products for your convenience and at no additional cost to you.
 Click here to read my full disclosure policy.

-If you like 3D crafts as much as I do, check out my 3D Papercraft Challenge You’ll be able to make 3 incredible projects, for FREE (including one from the same designer as this gnome!)
+If you like 3D crafts as much as I do, check out my 3D Papercraft Challenge You’ll be able to make 3 incredible projects, (including one from the same designer as this gnome!)

 What can be used as spacers in a shadow box